 Important!

-Your Aeron will look and feel brand new after a decade of abuse, while a fabric seat will wear out and sag.
+Your Aeron will look and feel brand new after a decade of abuse, while a fabric seat will wear out, sag and need to be refurbished.

 Mesh keeps you comfortable by allowing your body heat to dissipate.